 4) Dress Professionally

-The way you look really, really matters.
-As they say, the first impression is the last.
-The dressing is an important aspect if you are thinking about how to prepare for a job fair.
+The way you look really matters.
+Your first impression is going to be the last impression at a job interview.
+The dressing is an essential aspect if you are thinking about how to prepare for a job fair.

 Dress in business casual, but not too casual.
 Wear comfortable shoes that can carry you through the day, yet look professional.
 The dress style can differ according to the industry and profession you're applying to, and some job fairs have dress codes.